bjoernkarmann/project_alias/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Project Alias is an open-source parasite to train custom wake-up names for smart home devices while disturbing their build in microphone.
+Project Alias is an open-source parasite to train custom wake-up names for smart home devices while disturbing their built-in microphone.
 Read more about the project [here](http://bjoernkarmann.dk/project_alias).

 <p style='color:red'>NOTE: this project is experimental and still in development.</p>